-"The Birds" by Daphne du Maurier Quiz, Close Reading, and Vocabulary Games Bundle
+"The Birds" by Daphne du Maurier Quiz, Inference Worksheet, and Vocabulary Games

-Evaluate general reading comprehension, facilitate vocabulary development, and sharpen critical thinking skills with this bundle of materials for teaching Daphne du Maurier's short story "The Birds," which features compelling elements consistent with the horror and psychological fiction genres: an isolated setting, killings without clear motivations, the suggestion of humanity's inevitable extinction, and more.
-A plot-based quiz, close reading analysis worksheet, vocabulary application activity, crossword puzzle, word search game, and answer keys are provided in this bundle.
+Facilitate vocabulary development, evaluate reading comprehension, and support analysis of plot and literary craft with these activities and assessments covering Daphne du Maurier's short story "The Birds."
+A plot-based quiz, a close reading inference worksheet, a vocabulary application activity, a crossword puzzle, a word search game, and answer keys are provided.
 Materials are delivered in editable Word Document and printable PDF formats.
 (Alternatively, a Google Drive bundle option is available.)
-By engaging with these exercises, students will:
+By engaging with these resources, students will:

 Consult reference materials in order to learn and verify word meanings

-Examine how elements of setting contribute to the development of suspense
+Examine how elements of setting and other narrative techniques contribute to the development of suspense

 Apply knowledge of various literary devices including personification, amplification, onomatopoeia, simile, epiphany, foreshadowing, and more